New Initial D the Movie: Legend 2: Racer

-The film opens with Takeshi Nakazato, the Myogi NightKids' leader, challenging Ryosuke Takahashi, the Redsun's leader on a downhill battle one night.
+The film opens with Takeshi Nakazato, the Myogi NightKids' leader, challenging Ryosuke Takahashi driving a white Mazda RX-7 FC, the RedSuns' leader on a downhill battle one night.
 Afterwards, Nakazato tells Ryosuke that he witnessed Takumi Fujiwara's gutter technique he used to defeat Keisuke Takahashi, and believes that he battling Takumi will make things interesting.
-However, Ryosuke believes that Nakazato's car is incapable of defeating Takumi's Eight-Six, much to Nakazato's humiliation.
+However, Ryosuke believes that Nakazato's car is incapable of defeating Takumi's Eight-Six, much to Nakazato's consternation.

 The next day, Nakazato arrives at a gas station where he encounters Itsuki Takeuchi, who 'accidentally' accepts Nakazato's challenge as he drives off.
 However, Takumi later refuses to accept because he is not a racer despite being persuaded by Itsuki.
 Meanwhile, Yuichi Tachibana overhears the situation and tells the Akina SpeedStars why Takumi refuses to race.
-He referenced to Takumi how good Nakazato is and that no one would think he's a coward if he refuses.
-Later, Takumi changes his mind, but when he arrives home, he is shocked to discover that his father, Bunta, had already taken the Eight-Six with him.
+He relates to Takumi how good Nakazato is and that no one would think he's a coward if he refuses.
+Later, Takumi changes his mind, but when he arrives home, he is shocked to discover that his father, Bunta, is out and has taken the Eight-Six with him.
 Takumi waits desperately, and realizes how much of a racer he already is.

 Meanwhile, in Akina, the Akina SpeedStars attempt to apologize to the NightKids for their mistake.
 Just as they did so, Takumi arrives in the Eight-Six, much to their relief.
 As the race starts, Nakazato takes the lead, whilst Ryosuke and Keisuke follow as spectators.
 During the race, Nakazato's AWD driving skills keep Takumi at bay.
-Unbeknownst to Takumi, Bunta tuned the Eight-Six's suspension, allowing Takumi to stay on Nakazato's tail.
+Unbeknownst to Takumi, Bunta has re-tuned the Eight-Six's suspension, allowing Takumi to stay on Nakazato's tail.
 As they approach the five consecutive hairpins, Nakazato blocks the inside, prompting Takumi to try and overtake Nakazato from the outside.
 Eventually, Nakazato drives into the outside, causing Takumi to drive into the inside, overtaking Nakazato.
 Nakazato attempts to block Takumi again, but his car spins out, and hits the guardrail, making him lose.